tsawler/linear-regression-python/README.md

 ## Overview

 This program analyzes housing data to predict house prices based on their square footage using linear regression.
 It takes a CSV file containing housing data, processes it, builds a predictive model, and visualizes the relationship between square footage and price.
+It can also predict the price of a new house based on its square footage.

 ## What is Linear Regression?